layer3switch/metrilyx-2.0/docs/VagrantQuickStart.md

 	cd metrilyx-2.0
 	./install app

 Edit the configs as prompted.
-Change the server name in **/opt/metrilyx/metrilyx/static/config.js** as below with the port forward your using in vagrant to your local box.
+Set the SERVER_NAME variable in **/opt/metrilyx/metrilyx/static/config.js** as below with the port forward we setup earlier for vagrant.

 	var SERVER_NAME = "localhost:8888"